> solutions / web3

 FAQ

 You do.
-HSM/KMS workflow where keys never leave your control.
-We sign via a signer daemon with a distributed lock; we don't custody material.
-Optional MPC setup (CGGMP-21 / FROST) where the protocol supports it.
+We build the HSM/KMS workflow so the keys never leave your control: we sign via a signer daemon with a distributed lock, and we don't custody the material.
+We can optionally set up MPC (CGGMP-21 / FROST) where the protocol supports it.

 Architecturally we rule out double-sign through a distributed lock: the signing key flips to read-only if consensus with the other instance can't be reached.
-Financial responsibility depends on tier: Gold includes a slashing-insurance discussion, Bronze/Silver use a shared-risk model.
-Across 3 years of ops in the current team: 0 slashing incidents.
+Financial responsibility depends on tier - Gold includes a slashing-insurance discussion, while Bronze/Silver use a shared-risk model.
+Across 3 years of ops in the current team, we've had 0 slashing incidents.

-Supply window: 72h from signed contract to first live node.
-Regionally distributed rollout closes within 5-7 days.
-Send the protocol spec plus target regions; we reply with a concrete window in 24h.
+Supply window is 72h from signed contract to first live node, and a regionally distributed rollout closes within 5-7 days.
+Send the protocol spec plus target regions, and we'll reply with a concrete window in 24h.

 Yes, it's one of our primary stacks.
 That covers custom modules, IBC relayers, governance voting, and upgrade-handler migrations across major versions.
 CometBFT, CosmWasm, IBC v2: all in scope.